 Choosing Baja Wine & Sun Tours

 I’m not a fan of overpriced wine tours that throw in plenty of ‘extra’s to justify that extra zero at the end of the bill.
-I prefer a simple tour with a focus on quality wine tasting and that’s what I found with Baja Wine & Sun.
+I prefer a simple tour with a focus on quality and that’s what I found with Baja Wine & Sun.
 In particular, here’s why I chose them above the other companies I looked at:

 - The price point is excellent.
 For $65 you get transport and four tastings at three wineries.
 The tour lasts about 6 hours – that’s just over $10 per hour (some tours are in the $100 to $200 range).